 Health food stores

 Most largish towns will have at least one and often multiple health food stores (Dutch: natuurwinkel).
 Some are independent businesses, but many are part of chains like Ekoplaza, Estafette and De Natuurwinkel.
-Their vegan-friendliness varies, but many can supply you with nutritional yeast (edelgist), tvp (sojabrokken), vegan cheese and bulk bags of nuts, seeds, legumes and grains.
+Their vegan-friendliness varies, but most can supply you with nutritional yeast (edelgist), tvp (sojabrokken), vegan cheese and bulk bags of nuts, seeds, legumes and grains.
 We have Holland & Barret stores which are very convenient for things like nutritional yeast and supplements, but they do not have a fridge with vegan products like they have in the UK.

 Health food stores are also the easiest place to find cruelty free vegan cosmetics, toiletries and cleaning products.
 Look for brands like Lavera, Urtekram, Weleda, Yes to, Dr. Organic and Sodasan.
 Many of these products have the vegan sunflower label.